How to Stop Harassing Phone Calls from Bread Financial!

 Have you ever paid your bill over the phone with a live agent and were still charged a late fee when you were on time?
 If you feel as though Bread Financial is charging you late fees and you should not be held responsible, then call us now at (877)700-5790.

 According to their website, Bread Financial is a tech-forward financial services company that offers simple, personalized payment, lending and saving solutions.
-We create opportunities for our customers and partners through digitally enabled choices that bring ease, empowerment and financial flexibility.
-Comenity Bank and Comenity Capital Bank are Bread Financial Companies.
+They create opportunities for customers and partners through digitally enabled choices that bring ease, empowerment and financial flexibility.
+Comenity Bank and Comenity Capital Bank are Bread Financials Companies.
 Bread Pay and Bread Loans are a suite of loan products made by Comenity Capital Bank, a Utah state-chartered bank, Member FDIC.
+Make sure to open the website without using VPN or TOR IP addresses to avoid access issues.

 There have been 2,361 complaints closed out in the last 3 years.
 There have been 1,009 complaints closed out in the last 12 months.